localnerve/wpspa/docs/app-instance.md

-# The Link To a Live WPSPA App Instance
+# The Link to a Live WPSPA App Instance

 ## Explanation
 The live app is currently running on a Heroku free-tier.
 This means that the app server goes to sleep when not in use.
 This is not typical behavior, just a service condition of the Heroku free-tier.